adriandrei/random-discount-codes/README.md

 ```

 - open the link provided by the Vite url to the client application.
-- if the client successfully connected via SignalR to the backend, there should be the `Connected` indicator at the top right corner.
+- if the client is successfully connected via SignalR to the backend, there should be the `Connected` indicator at the top right corner.

 ### Troubleshooting
 - By default, the backend starts on port `5050`.
 If this port is used by another aplication, make note of the new port and update the value in the client's `main.ts` file.